aleber86/runge_kutta_8_OPENCL/README.md

 # Runge Kutta 8 Python-OpenCL <br />

 Runge Kutta 8 of 13 steps codded with vector4 support. <br />
-For a superior number of diffential equations vector4 must be replaced for vector8 or vector16.<br />
+For a superior number of diffential equations vector4 must be replaced, by vector8 or vector16.<br />
-In any other case vector4 must be replace by an array. <br />
+Or in any other case vector4 must be replace, by an array. <br />

 *Dependencies* <br />